 Selous Game Reserve

-Imagine an area of wild African bush, bigger than Switzerland or Holland (much bigger!), populated by huge herds of the wildest and most diverse African animals, where humans are almost completely absent…then you have the unparalleled, massive wild Africa Game Reserve that is THE SELOUS.
+Imagine an endless area of wild African bush, populated by huge herds of the wildest and most diverse African animals, where humans are almost completely absent…then you have the unparalleled, massive, wild Africa Game Reserve that is THE SELOUS.

 Truly, the Selous Game Reserve is one of our favourite wild areas in Africa.
-No permanent human habitation, nor permanent structure is permitted in the Park.
+No permanent human habitation, nor permanent structure is permitted here.
 If you want to experience the East African bush as it was centuries ago, the Selous National Park is the place to go.
 Experts will tell you that there are parts of The Selous (pronounced Seloo) that have never been traversed by humans!
-Schools near the North East of the Selous National Park have had to be closed on occasion due to the proximity of wild animals.
+Schools near the North East of the Selous Game Reserve have had to be closed on occasion due to the proximity of wild animals.
 Make no mistake, from the stunning Rufiji River through to the magical mountains in the North West where Sable antelopes roam, The Selous is "the real deal".

 Situated in the South of Tanzania, the Selous Game Reserve offers a few luxury, high end lodges along the mysterious and romantic Rufiji River - lodges that will take your breath away - although budget options are available too.
 Access to the area is usually from Dar Es Salaam - which is a long way away - so we recommend flying in to The Selous, although the drive is actually quite scenic and interesting if one has a day or two to spare.
 For the (adventurous) train enthusiast there is even a railway that runs down to near the North West of the Selous Game Reserve - although it is not a luxury experience and has to be carefully arranged.